arc-Smith/terminalBank/README.md

 # Terminal Bank

 This is a simple terminal-based banking application built to practice Object-Oriented Programming (OOP) concepts in Java.
-It serves as a hands-on exercise in applying foundational principles to a practical scenario.
+It serves as a hands-on exercise in applying foundational principles to a practical scenario..

 ---